aimms/how-to/C_Connectivity/122-AXLL-Library.rst

         SetRange        : "A2:A42523",
         ExtendSuperSets : 1);

 The first argument, "SetReference," is the set name.
 The second argument, "SetRange," is the range in Excel.
-The third argument, "ExtendSuperSets," is telling AIMMS to extend this set's super set when applicable.
+The third argument, "ExtendSuperSets," is telling AIMMS to extend this set's super set when the elements read in this Excel are not part of the super set.

 Adding Parameters
 ------------------

-Next, I want to make sure I can read the following data in two dimensional parameters Coordnates(z,iLonLat), by using ``axll::ReadTable``.
+Next, I want to make sure I can read the following data in two dimensional parameters ``Coordinates(z,iLonLat)``, by using ``axll::ReadTable``.

 .. code-block:: aimms

     axll::ReadTable(
         IdentifierReference : Coordinates,
-        RowHeaderRange      : "A2:A42523"*,
+        RowHeaderRange      : "A2:A42523",
-        ColumnHeaderRange   : "F1:G1"*,
+        ColumnHeaderRange   : "F1:G1",
         DataRange           : "F2:G42523");

 The first argument, "IdentifierReference", is the name of the parameter.
 The second argument, "RowHeaderRange", is the range for first index "z", which is represented as row range "A2:A42523" in Excel.
 The third argument, "ColumnHeaderRange", is the range for second index "iLonLat", which is represented as column range "F1:G1" in Excel.
 The forth argument, "DataRange", is the range for the actual data.